fabsenet/blog_en/source/_posts/2012/03-19-using-windows-azure-compute-to-host-a-proxy-sunday-project.md

 ![image](image63.png "image")

-Google to the rescue: <!--more-->There is a way, you can [install all of it manually](http://www.windowsazure.com/en-us/develop/net/other-resources/windows-azure-on-windows-8/).
+Google to the rescue: There is a way, you can [install all of it manually](http://www.windowsazure.com/en-us/develop/net/other-resources/windows-azure-on-windows-8/).
 Yeah!
 Only half an hour later:
 > Visual Studio 11 does not yet support the Windows Azure SDK for .NET.
 So I switched back to my Visual Studio 2010 on Vista and created a new project: